-The Legal Entity Identifier (LEI) itself is a 20-digit, alpha-numeric code based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
+The LEI itself is a 20-digit, alpha-numeric code based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
 The code connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions including their ownership structure.
 The LEI and its associated reference data are accessible to all as open, public data.
+The LEI is the only global standard for legal entity identification.